Having the right words to say can be tough, UpStreet is here to help.

 We can help assess whether what you’re seeing is typical teen behavior or something more serious.
 And if it does seem like there might be a problem, we can work with your child individually as well as with you and your spouse/partner as a couple.
 We know how hard it can be when things aren’t going well at home, so let us help make it easier.

-Interesting in trying it out?
-Click the chat button below and say hello!
+Interested in trying it out?
+Check out the chat for yourself and say hello!

 Watch Erin Barr speak with KDKA-Pittsburgh News about the growing teen mental health crisis and how UpStreet is helping.